ejabbered/slpkg/README.rst

    :target: https://github.com/dslackw/slpkg

-Build and install packages that have added to the queue:
+Build and install the packages that have added to the queue:

 .. code-block:: bash